rpothin/servicebus-csharp-function-dataverse/README.md

         Azure Developer CLI Template - rpothin/servicebus-csharp-function-dataverse
     </h1>
     <h3 align="center">
-        Application to process messages from an Azure Service Bus to a Dataverse environment through a C# Azure Functions app using the Microsoft.PowerPlatform.Dataverse.Client package.
+        Application to process messages from an Azure Service Bus to a Dataverse environment through a C# Azure Functions application using the Microsoft.PowerPlatform.Dataverse.Client package.
     </h3>
 </p>